alexanderfache6/traffic-accident-weather-analysis/docs/README.md

 ![alt text](https://raw.githubusercontent.com/alexanderfache6/traffic-accident-weather-analysis/master/code/moduleX_data/GA/colormap.png?token=AGCBXXSWIDCCJZZ2YP5I3VK6USVVU "Severity Color")

-corresponds to Severity 1, 2, 3, 4.
+corresponding to a Severity of 1, 2, 3, and 4.

-- Distribution of severity samples across the continental US.
+- This map indicated the distribution of severity samples across the continental US.
 ![alt text](https://raw.githubusercontent.com/alexanderfache6/traffic-accident-weather-analysis/master/code/moduleX_data/map_usa.png?token=AGCBXXVTJESKAO74VIUBBGS6USVWU "Map of US Accidents")

-- Crash occurance among each severity category.
-The frequency of the four levels of severity will play an important role in our analysis.
+- The below histogram shows the crash occurance among each severity category.
+The imbalance in frequency among all four levels of severity will play an important role in our analysis.

 ![alt text](https://raw.githubusercontent.com/alexanderfache6/traffic-accident-weather-analysis/master/code/moduleX_data/GA/us_histogram.png?token=AGCBXXQL3CCHTMVH6YP7KH26TZAXY "Frequency of Severity in US")

-- As well as the accident occurance for each state.
+- Additionally, the total quantity of accidents for each state is recorded.
 ![alt text](https://raw.githubusercontent.com/alexanderfache6/traffic-accident-weather-analysis/master/code/moduleX_data/GA/accidents_per_state.png?token=AGCBXXXYVDOT22PROW2EHVC6USVTO "Accident Counts for all States")

 ### Georgia

-- Distribution of severity samples across the state of Georgia.
+- This map indicated the distribution of severity samples across the state of Georgia.
 ![alt text](https://raw.githubusercontent.com/alexanderfache6/traffic-accident-weather-analysis/master/code/moduleX_data/GA/GA.png?token=AGCBXXUHAPRSODNNXTHI3326USVPY "Map of GA Accidents")

-- Crash occurance among each severity category.
+- The below histogram shows the crash occurance among each severity category.
 ![alt text](https://raw.githubusercontent.com/alexanderfache6/traffic-accident-weather-analysis/master/code/moduleX_data/GA/ga_histogram.png?token=AGCBXXRC3OGJQ5VIS6UZFHK6USVRM "Frequency of Severity in GA")

 # Approach

 ## What are you trying to do to tackle with your project motivation or problem?
 As more and more Georgia drivers become aware of road conditions along their respective routes, there could be a significant reduction in the number of automotive accidents, injuries, and fatalities.
-Our team has used several predictive models to assess severity (from a scale of 1-4) for exclusively the roads in Georgia that can be used to evaluate driving conditions and take necessary precautions.
+Several predictive models are used to assess severity on Georgia roads that can be used to evaluate driving conditions in order to take necessary precautions.

 ## What have people already done?
 In the study “A Perspective Analysis of Traffic Accidents using Data Mining Techniques” by S. Krishnaveni and Dr. Hemalatha, the researchers explored Naive Bayesian classifier, AdaBoostM1 Meta classifier, Random Forest Tree classifier, and PART Rule classifier to predict injury severity caused by traffic accidents in Hong Kong [5].
-The research collected data based on accident (severity, weather, type of collision, road classification), vehicle (driver age, gender, manufacture date) , and casualty (location of casualty, degree of injury).
+The research collected data based on accident (severity, weather, type of collision, road classification), vehicle (driver age, gender, manufacture date), and casualty (location of crash, degree of injury).
 As a result of this study, the Random Forest predictive model outperformed the other three models.

-In our study, we have used relevant features such as severity, precipitation, weather condition, time of day, road type, and so forth to assess severity along Georgia roads.
-We used Principle Component Analysis as our dimension reduction technique on our dataset.
-Moreover, we have implemented Logistic Regression, Support Vector Machine, and Decision Tree classification models to see which model can predict severity most accurately.
+In our study, we have used relevant features such as weather conditions, time of day, and road layout to assess severity along Georgia roads.
+We first used Principle Component Analysis for dimensionality reduction then implemented Logistic Regression, Support Vector Machine, and Decision Tree classification models to see which model can best represent the datasets.

-By implementing a predictive machine learning model fed with informative data, Georgia users (drivers) can explore the most dangerous locations along their commutes during extreme weather conditions to either avoid or take extra precautions.
-Our study can also be extended to locations beyond Georgia, but for short, we focused on this specific state to explore with.
+By implementing predictive machine learning models fed with informative data, Georgia users (drivers) can explore the most dangerous locations along their commutes during extreme weather conditions to either avoid or take extra precautions.
+Our study can also be extended to locations beyond Georgia, but for computational limitations, we focused on one state to explore.

 # Preprocessing